doc4d/docs/docs/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

->Be sure the  command has not been executed before using `VP RECOMPUTE FORMULAS`, otherwise the command does nothing.
+>Be sure the [VP SUSPEND COMPUTING](#vp-suspend-computing) command has not been executed before using `VP RECOMPUTE FORMULAS`, otherwise the command does nothing.

 #### Example

-To refresh all formulas in the workbook, use this code:
+To refresh all formulas in the workbook:

 ```4d
 VP RECOMPUTE FORMULAS("ViewProArea")